THE LIGHTHOUSE

 Step 1: The Very Beginning

 The very first thing we do is brainstorm what's been going on recently in the school.
 Whether it be musicals, sports games, etc., we find something interesting that can be our front-cover, longest article.
-If we can't find any interesting things going on throughout the school, we will contact either our advisor, Mrs. Davis, or principal, Mr. Palmer, and ask them for suggestions, as they usually have ideas that we never would've thought of.
+If we can't find any interesting things going on throughout the school, we will contact either our advisors, Mrs. Ragsdale and Mrs. Friend or principal, Mr. Palmer, and ask them for suggestions, as they usually have ideas that we never would've thought of.

 Step 2: Finding the Information & Pictures